 As we saw last year, there’s some magic left at Progressive Field, and Shelley could be a conduit for that energy.
 The Indians aren’t a flashy franchise and Duncan sure isn’t a flashy player, but maybe that’s why the pairing works so well.

-Topics: Shelley Duncan
+Tags: Shelley Duncan